Chapter 5:

 “Not many job openings for an Otherworlder with no papers.”

-She chuckles, “True.
+She chuckles.
+“True.
 If you had papers, what would you do?”

 “Me?”

-“Probably a politician.”
+“I’d probably be a politician.”

-“A politician?” her voice full of skepticism.
+“A politician?” her voice is full of skepticism.

 “Is that so surprising?”